Globoplox/blah/wiki/stacklang/specification.md

 Function can return with or without value (depending on their return type) through the `return` keyword.

-> [!IMPORTANT]
-> Not returning, even from function without a return value, will cause undefined behavior.

 ## Defining Globals

 Globals definitions starts with the `var` keyword followed by the var name and an optionnal type restriction.
 Type restriction are incated by semicolon `:`, and if omitted the restriction default to `_`.